thongnt99/learned-sparse-retrieval/README.md

 │   ├── model
 │   └── wandb
-├── datasets    #implementations of dataset loading & collator ├── evaluate_bier   #code to evaluate on beir benchmark ├── losses  #implementations of different losses + regularizer ├── models  #implementations of different models
+├── datasets    #implementations of dataset loading & collator ├── losses  #implementations of different losses + regularizer ├── models  #implementations of different models
-├── preprocess  #script to preprocess data (e.g., expand psg) ├── tests   #unit tests for some components
 ├── tokenizer   #a wrapper of HF's tokenizers
 ├── trainer     #trainer for training
 └── utils   #common utilities used in different places
 ```

 * The list of all configurations used in the paper could be found [here](#list-of-configurations-used-in-the-paper)

 * The instruction for running experiments could be found [here](#training-and-inference-instructions)